-- 33. The development (including site clearance and demolition) shall not begin until a scheme to mitigate the impact of the development on biodiversity has been submitted to and approved in writing by the local planning authority.
-The scheme shall include details of: - measures to avoid harm to biodiversity - features provided to mitigate the loss of habitat (e.g. ponds, hibernacula) - habitat enhancements (not mitigation) - on-going management of new features/habitat
+- features provided to mitigate the loss of habitat (e.g. ponds, hibernacula) - habitat enhancements (not mitigation) - on-going management of new features/habitat

-The mitigation scheme shall be implemented in accordance with the approved details, unless otherwise approved in writing by the local planning authority.
-An ecological site inspection report shall be submitted for approval within three months of the first occupation of any dwelling hereby approved.
+The mitigation scheme shall be implemented in accordance with the approved details.
+An ecological site inspection report shall be submitted within three months of the first occupation of any dwelling hereby approved.